Ferrovial: Business Lines

-Through its subsidiary Cintra, Ferrovial is dedicated to the promotion and management of more than 20 highways with over 1,500 kilometers in 9 countries.
+Through its subsidiary Cintra, Ferrovial manages more than 22 highways with over 1,262 kilometers.

 In Spain, it operates the Autema highway concession, A66, and the Autopista del Sol (E15), as well as the SerranoPark car park in Madrid.

 In Portugal, it owns a share in the Scut Açores highway.
 In Canada and the United States, it operates highways under a barrier-free toll system, including the 407 ETR, the 407 East Phase 2, and the 407 EDG highways (Toronto), the LBJ Expressway, the North Tarrant Express and NTE Extension (Dallas), and I-77 (North Carolina).

-In European countries, Ferrovial has a share in the M3 and M4 highways in Ireland, and it's carrying out the M8 improvement project in Scotland.
+In European countries, Ferrovial has a share in the M3 and M4 highways in Ireland, and it is overseeing the M8 improvement project in Scotland.

 In 2015, the group increased its profit by 80% to €720 million, following the sale and deconsolidation of highways.

 Airports

 Ferrovial's first foray into private airport management was with the purchase of a share in the Mexican company Aeropuertos del Sureste in 1998.
 Since then, Ferrovial has managed different airports around the world.

 With the acquisition of BAA in 2006, now called Heathrow Airport Holdings (HAH), it went on to manage seven airports in the United Kingdom: Heathrow, Gatwick, Stansted, Southampton, Aberdeen, Glasgow and Edinburgh.
 It also acquired two airports in Europe in Naples and Budapest, which it would later sell.
-Following the British Competition Commission's decision, Ferrovial sold Gatwick Airport in 2009, announced the sale of Edinburgh Airport in April 2012, and put the Stansted airport up for sale in August of the same year.
+Following a British Competition Commission's ruling, Ferrovial sold Gatwick Airport in 2009, announced the sale of Edinburgh Airport in April 2012, and put the Stansted Airport up for sale in August of the same year.

 Ferrovial currently operates four airports in the United Kingdom: Heathrow, Southampton, Glasgow, and Aberdeen.

 At the beginning of 2021, Ferrovial Airports announced its foray into the urban air mobility (UAM) and advanced air mobility (AAM) business through the construction and design of vertiports, the infrastructures needed by eVTOLs.
 Currently, Ferrovial has announced its plans for the development of vertiport networks in Spain, the United Kingdom, and the United States.

 In 2022, Ferrovial Airports reached an agreement with the Turkish infrastructure company YDA Group for the acquisition of a 60% stake in the company that manages the concession of Dalaman International Airport in Turkey.